Key Takeaways

 What Patterns Do They Occur In?

-PVCs can be called "frequent" if they appear more than five times in a routine ECG test or more than thirty times per hour during ambulatory Holter Monitoring.
-A professional can identify these PVCs and classify them according to their presenting pattern.
+PVCs can be called f they appear more than five times in a routine ECG test or more than thirty times per hour during ambulatory Holter Monitoring.

 - Bigeminy: A PVC after every normal heartbeat